On the functoriality of marked families: Marked bases

 \begin{remark} A monomial ideal is determined by the set of monomials it contains.
 In the following, by abuse of notation, we will use the same letter to denote all monomial ideals having the same set of monomials, even in polynomial rings with different rings of coefficients.
 More formally, if $J$ is a monomial ideal in $\ZZ[\xx]$, we will denote by the same symbol $J$ also all the ideals $J\otimes_\ZZ A$. \end{remark}

 Throughout the paper, we assume the variables ordered as $x_0 < \cdots < x_n$.
-For any monomial $x^\alpha$, we denote by $\min x^\alpha$ the smallest variable (or equivalently its index) dividing $x^\alpha$ and by $\max x^\alpha$ the greatest variable (or its index) dividing the monomial. \begin{definition} An ideal $J \subset A[\xx]$ is said strongly stable if \begin{enumerate}[(i)] \item $J$ is a monomial ideal; \item if $x^\alpha \in J$, then $\frac{x_i}{x_j} x^\alpha \in J$, for all $x_j \mid x^\alpha$ and $x_i > x_j$. \end{enumerate} \end{definition} These ideals are extensively studied in commutative algebra and widely used in the related fields as algebraic geometry, because they are strictly related to the \emph{Borel-fixed ideals}.
+For any monomial $x^\alpha$, we denote by $\min x^\alpha$ the smallest variable (or equivalently its index) dividing $x^\alpha$ and by $\max x^\alpha$ the greatest variable (or its index) dividing the monomial. \begin{definition} An ideal $J \subseteq A[\xx]$ is said \emph{strongly stable} if \begin{enumerate}[(i)] \item $J$ is a monomial ideal; \item if $x^\alpha \in J$, then $\frac{x_i}{x_j} x^\alpha \in J$, for all $x_j \mid x^\alpha$ and $x_i > x_j$. \end{enumerate} \end{definition} These ideals are extensively studied in commutative algebra and widely used in algebraic geometry since they are related to the \emph{Borel-fixed ideals} \cite{Green}.
 Indeed, every strongly stable ideal is Borel-fixed, whereas in general a Borel-fixed ideal does not need to be strongly stable.
 The two notions coincide in polynomial rings with coefficients in a field of characteristic zero.
-Borel fixed ideals are involved in some of the most important general results on Hilbert schemes, as for instance the proof of its connectedness given by Hartshorne in its thesis.
+Borel-fixed ideals are involved in some of the most important general results on Hilbert schemes, as for instance the proof of its connectedness given by Hartshorne \cite{HartshorneThesis}.

-The combinatorial properties of strongly stable ideals have been successfully used for designing algorithms inspired by the theory of Gr\"obner bases but do not require a term ordering.
+Combinatorial properties of strongly stable ideals have been successfully used for designing algorithms inspired by the theory of Gr\"obner bases but not requiring a term ordering.
 The role of the term ordering, a total ordering on the set of monomials, is played by a partial order called the \emph{Borel ordering}, given as the transitive closure of the relation

 Moving from this order, it is possible to define reduction procedures which turn out to be noetherian.
-A detailed description of these techniques are contained in the papers \cite{CioffiRoggero,BCLR,BLR,BCR}.
+A detailed description of these techniques are contained in the papers \cite{CioffiRoggero,BCLR,BLR}.
 We will now recall some of the main properties needed in the next section.